 While macro-stability is important, the notion that price stability was the only, or the most important, aspect of macrostability was wrong; the focus on price stability under the WC-the notion that low and stable inflation was necessary and almost sufficient for rapid growth-was misguided.
-This was an idea that didn't even work in the country from which the Washington Consensus policies emanated, the United States.
+This was an idea that didn't even work in the country from which the WC policies emanated, the US.

 While WC policies promoted neither growth nor stability, what growth did occur didn't trickle down.
 Trickle-down economics never had much empirical support, but in recent years, it is an idea that has fared particularly badly.
-In the United States, for instance, between 1999 and 2009, real median household income in the United States fell by 5%.
-Today, most Americans (and let me stress that: most Americans) are worse off than they a decade ago.
+In the US, for instance, between 1999 and 2009, real median household income in the US fell by five per cent.
+Today, most Americans (and let me stress that: most Americans) are worse off than they were a decade ago.
 All of the benefits and more have gone to those at the top.
-We have had trickle-up growth, not trickle-own.
-Today, between a fifth and a quarter of all income goes to the upper 1%.
-Inequality in wealth is even worse.
+We have had trickle-up growth, not trickle-down.
+Today, between a fifth and a quarter of all income goes to the upper one per cent.
+10 Inequality in wealth is even worse.
+11